Passive Versus Active Solar in Utah

 Benefits of Passive Solar

 One of the many benefits of passive solar is that it can store heat and use it later.
-The stored use of passive solar allows the home to depend less on the utility company and more on its own energy efficiency.
+The use of stored passive solar allows the home to depend less on the utility company and more on its own energy efficiency.

 Negatives of Passive Solar